 Do You Mind Waiting in Lines?
 Or Not?

 So in a strange turn of events, the removal of FastPasses hasn’t been felt as strongly as we assumed it would.
 Mainly because the capacity for Walt Disney World is soooo low right now, that you’re not fighting with tens of thousands of guests to get on your favorite rides.
-In fact may rides have had no line at all!
-And Flight of Passage, which is regular 2-3 hour wait, was down to 45 minutes this week.
+In fact many rides have had no line at all!
+And Flight of Passage, which is a regular 2-3 hour wait, was down to 45 minutes this week.
 And most people are fine standing in a line that long.
 That said, if you are all about the rides and just want to go get your fill, then this year and next may be a good option for you.

-Are you Comfortable Riding the Disney Buses, Monorail, Skyliner?
+Are you Comfortable Riding Disney Buses, Monorail, Skyliner?

 Disney Transportation is an essential part of every Disney World vacation.
 That said, are you comfortable using the buses, monorail, skyline?
 Or would you rather just bring your own car?
 We’ve talked about the reasons you may want to consider just driving to Walt Disney World anyway.
 But getting a handle on your preferences for this element of your trip is important if you’re considering a 2021 vacation.

 Without Character Meet and Greets Can You Still Have Fun?

 Character Meet and Greets at Walt Disney World are a way of life for many.
 If you need a character meet and greet as part of your Disney vacation, ask yourself if a distanced experience is OK instead.
 So far, characters have been part of character cavalcades like the ones this past Christmas through the park, and intermittently available in other cases.
 Just something to be aware of.

 It’s All About the Rides, A lot of Them!